The Complicated Cult Appeal of t.A.T.u’s "All the Things She Said"

 Of course, the track and video didn’t arrive without some controversy.
 But viewers weren’t too bothered about the duo being performatively queer in order to make money when actual queer people weren’t given enough airtime.
 They were more wound up by the image of two girls kissing in skimpy outfits, even though similar heterocentric displays had permeated our screens for years.
 Richard and Judy campaigned to have the music video banned for “pandering to paedophiles” (despite the fact the whole 80s and 90s had already happened, and nobody complained when Britney was dry humping the air by a school locker in “…Baby One More Time”).
 ITV banned the video from CD:UK because it wasn’t “suitable for children” (again, had anyone noticed the many incarnations of Madonna?!).
 The BBC then denied banning the music video from Top of the Pops, although it seems weird they didn’t show it, considering it was literally the only song people were buying for weeks.

-So even though t.A.T.u weren’t exactly «the real deal,» does it matter?
+So even though t.A.T.u weren’t exactly “the real deal”, does it matter?
 Or perhaps it’s more accurate to ask: did it matter then?
 They still put a voice to queer teen angst and confusion, which we then turned into an anthem.
 In that way, there’s an element of queer nostalgia that rears its head whenever this song reverberates across the dark, sticky floors of Dalston Superstore or fills up the sweaty basement at Vogue Fabrics.
-That said, in the years since, the duo’s comments on the LGBTQ community have veered into genuinely shocking, gross territory. «It seems to me that lesbians look aesthetically much nicer than two men holding their hands or kissing.
-I want to say that I’m not against gays, I just want my son to be a real man, not a fag,» Volkova said in 2014, before they both sort of backtracked a few days later.
-It’s pretty wild and also fucked up that they’d capitalize off the LGBTQ community and then shun them afterwards.
-As with a lot of problematic faves, they give and then they take away.
+That said, in the years since, one half of the duo’s comments on the LGBTQ community have veered into genuinely shocking, gross territory.
+“It seems to me that lesbians look aesthetically much nicer than two men holding their hands or kissing.
+I want to say that I’m not against gays, I just want my son to be a real man, not a fag,” Volkova said in 2014, before Katina clarified her position on queerness on Facebook a few days later.
+It’s pretty wild and also fucked up that Volkova would have capitalised off the LGBTQ community and then shun them afterwards.
+As with a lot of problematic faves, some give and then take away.

 You can follow Daisy on Twitter.

-Note: This article was updated on Friday 18 August to reflect that Lena Katina was not quoted making homophobic comments in 2014.